iiJozza/Canapes-shop/README.md

 - WAVE
   - Some minor issues but nothing major arose.
 The page is accomodated for individuals with sight impairments.
 [Wave validator](https://wave.webaim.org/report#/https://iijozza.github.io/Canapes-shop)

+### Unfixed Bugs

+- Found a bug where the feedback textarea would cover the comments if the width is longer than 768px but the height shorther than 555px.
+  - I didn't fix this bug due to time constraints

 ### Features Left to Implement

 Unfortunately there is a lot that I would love to implement and redo, but due to time constraint can't.